Brown spots may appear differently and go by several names.

 Small, dark patches of skin on the aging skin are sometimes called age spots, or liver spots.
 Although these sound to be associated with age, they are more linked to years spent under the sun or other UV rays.
 These brown spots are usually seen on the backs of the hands, the forearms, and the face.

 Brown spots can also develop from inflammation, which, to the skin, is trauma.
-Some of the common triggers of this type of discoloration includes acne, particularly cystic acne, and eczema or psoriasis.
+Some of the common triggers of this type of discoloration include acne, particularly cystic acne, and eczema or psoriasis.

 Just as brown spots come in various forms, the Center for Dermatology and Cosmetic Laser Surgery offers several solutions.
 To experience brighter, more evenly toned skin, a skin rejuvenation program is needed.
 Our practitioners devise treatment plans based on a thorough skin evaluation and discussion of medical and lifestyle details.